 Orono Land Trust Hunting Policy

 It is the policy of Orono Land Trust to permit use of its fee lands for a diversity of outdoor recreational activities.
-Hunting of game species, where appropriate and under conditions where the activity can be pursued to ensure safely of the hunter and other users of the property, is allowed by permit only.
+Hunting of game species, where appropriate and under conditions where the activity can be pursued to ensure safely of the hunter and other users of the property, is allowed by permit only on PKCA, but no permit is required on other OLT fee lands listed below.

 The following rules apply to all types of hunting, for all species of game, and by usual means of take (bow & arrow, shotgun, rifle).
-The following OLT properties are open for hunting consistent with Maine Department of Inland Fisheries and Wildlife current regulations, with the standard season being September 27 – October 28, 2013:
+The following OLT properties are open for hunting consistent with Maine Department of Inland Fisheries and Wildlife current regulations:

 - Hsu Land: All game species, all methods of take.